-The Contractor will continue to remove the suspended spans on the cantilever and will move to the shorter spans after temporary supports are installed.
-The project team will continue to work with the contractor to identify areas where the project can recover the delays that occurred in 2013.
+The contractor will continue to remove the suspended spans on the cantilever and will move to the shorter spans after temporary supports are installed.
+The project team will continue to work with the contractor to identify areas where the project can recover the delays that have occurred.